List of One Tree Hill characters: Brooke Davis

-Portrayed by Sophia Bush since the series' second episode, Brooke Penelope Baker, née Davis, was originally an immature party girl, who was neglected by her parents.
-She is introduced as Peyton Sawyer's best friend, but forms a close bond with Haley and Lucas (also her ex) who all help her evolve into a better person.
-After being betrayed by Lucas and Peyton twice she loses her will to love and enter relationships.
-Although she later forgives them and remains best friends with the two, she does not fall in love again until six years later when she met Julian Baker.
-She owns a multimillion-dollar corporation, "Clothes Over Bros" which she founded while still in High School and originally co-owned with her mother.
-Later on in the series, Brooke is attacked in her clothing store Clothes Over Bros by a man named Xavier who also murdered Quentin Fields.
-Brooke has a turbulent relationship with her mother and is angry at the way her parents ignored her while she was growing up but are interested in her now she has money and a successful company.
+Portrayed by Sophia Bush since the series' second episode, Brooke Penelope Baker, née Davis, was originally a party girl, who was neglected by her parents.
+She is first introduced as Peyton Sawyer's promiscuous and messed up best friend, but then forms a close bond also with Haley and the two of them help her to grow into a better person.
+She goes through an on-again, off-again relationship with Lucas (which is part of a complicated love triangle involving the two of them and Peyton) during the first three seasons, but the two eventually understand they don’t belong together.
+Lucas then finds his way back to Peyton, his one true love, while Brooke decides to move on and starts focusing on herself.
+She manages to remain best friends with the two of them as she eventually understands they are meant to be together, but, afraid to open up to love again, she does not really fall for anyone until six years after graduation when she meets the film producer Julian Baker, who eventually becomes her husband.

-Victoria signs 100% of the company over to Brooke, realizing she cares more about her daughter than money.
-She tells Brooke to go LA and tell Julian she loves him and to not let her inability to open her heart affect her - a trait she gets from Victoria, who was also responsible for causing it.
+While still in high school, Brooke realizes her passion for clothes design, thus deciding to become a stylist.
+Brooke also creates her own fashion venture called "Clothes Over Bros", which she then manages to make into a multimillion-dollar corporation thanks to the help and co-leading of her mother Victoria, with whom she has a turbulent relationship: in fact, Brooke is angry at the way her parents ignored her while she was growing up but are interested in her as an adult when she has money and a successful company.
+Victoria eventually signs 100% of the company over to Brooke, finally realizing she cares more about her daughter than money.
+She also tells Brooke to go LA and tell Julian she loves him and to not let her inability to open her heart affect her - a trait she got from Victoria, who was also responsible for causing it.
 Victoria remains working for Brooke's company.
-Brooke is now married to Julian.
-In season 8, she is almost arrested after Victoria and Millicent began forging documents for the company but Victoria faces the charges and goes to prison instead.
+Meanwhile, Brooke is devastated to discover she can’t have children.
+In Season 8, she is almost arrested after Victoria and Millicent began forging documents for the company but Victoria faces the charges and goes to prison instead.
 Brooke pays all the investors back by selling her company.
 She later turns down an offer to return as vice president.
-Brooke and Julian decide to adopt a child, but shortly after, the mother changes her mind, Brooke discovers she is pregnant with twins.
-Brooke takes an accidental fall in Karen's Cafe causing her to go into premature labour.
-The twins, Jude and Davis, are fine, and Brooke and Julian continue to raise them.
-In season 9 Brooke's attacker Xavier is let out of jail.
-He attacks her in a parking lot, but she is then saved by Tara.
-Later she forms a true family with both her parents, including her father: Robert Theodore Davis, and starts a new company; Baker Man.
+Then, Brooke and Julian decide to adopt a child, but shortly after, the mother changes her mind and decides to keep the baby, leaving both of them heartbroken.
+However, Brooke soon discovers that, by some miracle, she got pregnant with twins.
+Brooke then has an accidental fall, causing her to go into premature labor, but fortunately the twins, Jude and Davis, are fine and Brooke and Julian start raising them and navigating parenthood.
+Later she forms a true family with both her parents, including her father, Robert Theodore Davis, and starts a new company, Baker Man.